Journalism and Media Production

 Overview

-Communication is the study of how people convey information, a resource vital not only in the world of media, but in such varied fields as business, government, and human services.
-The communication program at WSU combines the theory and cultural context of communications with practical experience.
+Communication is the study of how people convey information, create shared meaning, and build communities.
+It is a process vital not only in the world of media, but in such varied fields as business, government, and human services.
+The communication program at WSU combines the theory and cultural context of communications with practical experience leading to careers as media professionals.

 Practical experience and internships are built into the whole program, so you graduate with true professional experience.

-- You can help create one of the nation's few nightly, student-produced TV newscasts.
+- Students in the Broadcast News program create one of the nation's few nightly, student-produced TV newscasts for the Emmy Award-winning Murrow News 8.

-- Learn from communication and broadcasting professors who win awards for excellence in teaching and professional work, are nationally ranked for their research, and emphasize high standards in the tradition of Edward R. Murrow.
+- Learn from professors who have won awards for excellence in teaching and professional work, are nationally ranked for their research, and emphasize high standards in the tradition of Edward R. Murrow.

 - WSU's strong internship program places students in major media centers: New York City, Los Angeles, Chicago, and Seattle.